aliceitmushuk/fast_krr_alisver/README.md

 > [!IMPORTANT]
 > We log the results of our experiments using Weights & Biases.
-To properly run the experiments, please create a Weights & Biases account and set up the API key.
+To properly run the experiments, please create a Weights & Biases account and set up an API key.
 Weights & Biases provides some [helpful documentation](https://docs.wandb.ai/quickstart/) on how to do this.

 > [!WARNING]